 Another defense is that the driver was not speeding, and the police simply mistakenly thought he/she was.

-In crafting a defense strategy, the driver's attorney would attempt to compile such evidence as surveillance video, photographs, and eyewitnesses to show that the driver was going at a legal speed in the school zone, and that the state's case is too weak to sustain a guilty verdict.
+In crafting a defense strategy, the driver's attorney would attempt to weaken the state's case by compiling helpful evidence.
+This could include surveillance video, photographs, and eyewitnesses to show that the driver was going at a legal speed in the school zone.

-The fines for speeding in a school zone is twice the amount of speeding in a non-school zone.
-So a $205 ticket for speeding ten (10) miles over the limit in a non-school zone would double to $410 ticket if the speeding occurred in a school zone.
+The fines for speeding in a school area is twice the amount of speeding in a non-school area.
+So a $205 ticket for speeding ten (10) miles over the limit in a non-school area would double to $410 ticket if the speeding occurred in a school zone.